Huxley loves nothing better than eating out with his pack. His

 Another food truck gathering, this one conveniently located

-near Huxley's new office, in session three days a week, AND
+near Huxley's old office, in session three days a week, AND

 sometimes including old favorite Liba Falafel!
 Only the lack